yuxnzs/ATM-Simulator/README.md

 - **Error Handling**:
    - Handles non-numeric inputs using `InputMismatchException`.
-   - Limits the number of invalid inputs to prevent misuse (with a cooldown period after multiple invalid attempts using `Thread.sleep()`)
+   - Limits the number of invalid inputs to prevent misuse (with a cooldown period after multiple invalid attempts using `Thread.sleep()`).
    - Ensures users cannot transfer money to their own account.

 - **Intuitive Interface**: